aitgon/tagoosrtd/docs/content/scores.rst

    tabix http://pedagogix-tagc.univ-mrs.fr/~gonzalez/tagoos/release/180328/tagoos_intergenic_hg19.bed.gz chr17:54776955-54776955

-Output columns are described `here <../content/download>`_
+Output columns are described `here <../content/download.html>`_

 Local access
 ---------------------------------------------

-If you plan to retrieve score often, it is better to download BED.GZ and TBI files and use TABIX locally.
+If you plan to retrieve score often, it is better to download BED.GZ and TBI files `here <../content/download.html>`_ and use TABIX locally.
 The same example with a local file:

 .. code-block:: bash